 Previously, there were few things that Science was aware of that could improve the mortality rate of prostate cancer.
 However, as technology progressed and times changed, we now have a world of opportunity available to us.
 Consider that moderate or even regular vigorous exercise can improve a man’s chances of survival of prostate cancer.
 Can we conclusively determine from a glance that a person’s chances of survival are higher based on circumstantial evidence?
 Of course not.
 Nevertheless, exercise is wholesome for the body.
 Specific activities, stretches, and features of sports have been proven to lower one’s mortality rate, says the American Cancer Society.

 A Study of 43,000 Men

-Ying Wang, a study author at the ACS, along with some of his colleagues looked at the society’s own data and examined some 7,000 prostate cancer cases.
+Ying Wang, a study author at the ACS, along with some of his colleagues looked at the society’s data and examined some 7,000 prostate cancer cases.
 The cases studied contained diagnoses which took place between 1992 and 2011.
-The median age of the men examined was 71 years old.
+The median age of the men considered was 71 years old.
 Unfortunately, some 2,700 men died over the course of the study—750 deaths due to heart disease, while 450 were from prostate cancer.
 What were the results?

 Men who had less body fat overall, who were less likely to smoke, ate fish often and took vitamins were more likely to be health-conscious.
 To that end, 73% of the physical activity these men did consist of walking, followed by 10% bike riding, and about 5% aerobic exercise.
 While these statistics are approximate, researchers did look at how often each man worked out.
 Although all the men who exercised saw a lower death risk, walking or running alone did not seem to bring any benefit.
 Instead, it was the combination of food and lifestyle choices, coupled with regular exercise that led to the increased overall well-being of these survivors.